Creating a Huge Low-End Kick is a detailed video tutorial explaining how to process low-end kick drums for colour and bounce.

 The tools we have available nowadays for sculpting custom drum sounds are both comprehensive and detailed and this tutorial showcases a number of specific drum design tools that I consistently use for all my drum sound design needs.

-In the video I show you how to use Boz Digital’s Sasquatch to manipulate a kick drum.
-I explain how to use Sasquatch’s various parameters to add low end oomph, a clicky attack and a filtered body to an existing uninteresting kick drum sound.
+In the Creating a Huge Low End Kick video I show you how to use Boz Digital’s Sasquatch to manipulate a kick drum.
+I explain how to use Sasquatch’s various parameters to add low-end oomph, a clicky attack and a filtered body to an existing uninteresting kick drum sound.
 I then show you how to use an Envelope Tool to reshape the kick drum.
 I show you how to use aggressive limiting to give the kick drum ‘bounce’ and depth.
 I then run the kick drum through a coloured equaliser and show you the best settings to use for specific textures.
 I end the tutorial by running the kick drum through a lovely valve processor.
 I explain all the processes step by step.

 Plugins used in this video: